Skip to main content

 Context Headers

-When your org has context headers enabled, OpenCX adds four identifying headers to every action call:
+When your org has context headers enabled, OpenCX adds four identifying headers to every action call: Your API can use these to:

 • Trace an action call back to a specific conversation in the OpenCX inbox — the session ID is a clickable link.